-Of the 1,000 respondents to our survey, 46% have already established their businesses - a high proportion considering that only 29% (see above) are at Commercialization Stage.
-This means that 170 of the entrepreneurs who responded have established their businesses before being ready to trade.
+Of the 1,000 respondents to our survey, 46% had already established their businesses - a high proportion considering that only 29% (see above) are at Commercialization Stage.
+This means that 170 of the entrepreneurs who responded had already established their businesses before even being able to trade.